ramenengine/RamenEngine/modules.md

 ## Structs[]() - struct.f

-RAMEN uses a simple data structure facility.
+Ramen uses a simple data structure facility.
 Provisions for type information are there but aren't currently being used.

 | word | stack diagram | description |